dbt-labs/docs.getdbt.com/website/docs/docs/get-started/develop-in-the-cloud.md

 In order to start experiencing the great features of the Cloud IDE, you need to first set up a [dbt Cloud environment](/docs/collaborate/environments/dbt-cloud-environments#dbt-cloud-environments).
 -->

 In order to start experiencing the great features of the Cloud IDE, you need to first set up a [dbt Cloud environment](/docs/collaborate/environments).
 Follow the steps in [Development environment](#development-environment) and [Development credentials](#developer-credentials) for more details.

-If you’re new to dbt, you will automatically add this during the project setup.
-However, if you have an existing dbt Cloud account, you may need to create a development environment and credentials manually to use the Cloud IDE.
+If you're creating a new project, you will automatically add this during the project setup.

 Review the steps below to set up your development environment and credentials: